JHenzi/OrcaRewardDashboard/README.md

-# Solana Rewards Tracker
+### 🧠 Solana Rewards Tracker

 A Flask web application that tracks and displays Solana rewards from Orca liquidity pools using the Helius API.
+In addition to passive liquidity tracking, the app now includes:

+- 💸 **Real-time SOL/USDC Liquidity Pool Monitoring** – Tracks token redemptions and rewards from Orca.
+- 📈 **SOL Price Forecasting** – Uses historical price data to predict short-term Solana price movements.
+- 🎯 **Contextual Bandit Trading Agent** – A reinforcement learning agent that learns to buy, sell, or hold SOL based on:

+  - Momentum and trend signals
+  - Statistical features like Sharpe ratio, rolling mean, and price deviations
+  - Profit and loss outcomes from past trades

+- 📊 **Interactive Web Dashboard** – Visualizes price trends, agent decisions, portfolio state, and trade logs.

+This project blends DeFi analytics with intelligent trading automation.

 ![Screenshot](images/Screenshot.png)